 A next step for the GCA

-The GCA is a leading global knowledge center that supports countries, organizations, and companies with knowledge and counsel concerning climate change.
-The Commission is led by Ban Ki-moon, 8th Secretary-General of the United Nations, Bill Gates, co-chair of the Bill & Melinda Gates Foundation, and Kristalina Georgieva, CEO of the World Bank.
+The Global Center on Adaptation is an international organization which works as a solutions broker to accelerate action and support for adaptation solutions, from the international to the local, in partnership with the public and private sector, to ensure we learn from each other and work together for a climate resilient future.
+The organization is chaired by Ban Ki-moon, 8th Secretary-General of the United Nations.
 The Center builds on, improves, and accelerates breakthrough solutions that catalyze transformation at scale and at speed.
 This fits seamlessly with the central thought of the Floating Office Rotterdam design, developed by RED Company.

 Co-founder of RED Company, Nanne de Ru: